oSquat/mooltipy/README.md

 Mooltipass classes to see what's implemented.

 ### Support
-Prolems, questions, comments, feature requests, flames?
+Problems, questions, comments, feature requests, flames?
 I'm [mooltigeek](http://reddit.com/u/mooltigeek) on the [Mooltipass subreddit](http://reddit.com/r/mooltipass) and I idle on freenode as modest in #mooltipass.
 E-mailing mooltipy [at my domain] oSquat.com will reach